-Bruno da Rocha Pereira Promoted to Coryphée at Dutch National Ballet
+Bruno da Rocha Pereira is promoted to coryphée at Dutch National Ballet

-Pereira was born and raised in Rio de Janeiro, Brazil.
-There he trained at the Maria Olenewa State School of Dance.
-Pereira was a Principal dancer with ballet company, City Theatre from 2000 to 2006.
+Bruno da Rocha Pereira was born and raised in Rio de Janeiro, Brazil.
+There, he trained at the Maria Olenewa State School of Dance.
+Pereira was a principal dancer with the ballet company City Theatre from 2000 to 2006.
 At the Dutch National Ballet, Pereira also choreographs for the company as part of the New Moves program.

 Other Happenings in 2011